AndresMWeber/aws-amplify-test/README.md

 I created this project as a testbed for AWS front end development using Amplify.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.24.

+It also features a test configuration for FeaturePeek so you can see different snapshots of the website when a PR is made.

 ## 📝 Table of Contents
 - [About](#about)
 - [Built Using](#built_using)